10 Best Big Data Software Shortlist

 - Scalability: Supports growing data needs without compromising performance, accommodating business expansion.

-- Data visualization: Offers visual representation of data insights, making complex information easier to understand.
+- Data observability tools: Offers visual representation of data insights, making complex information easier to understand.

 - Customizability: Allows tailoring of the software to meet specific business requirements and processes.